meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/README.md

 Author: Sanyam Bhutani

 This is a guided series of tutorials/notebooks that can be taken as a reference or course to build a PDF to Podcast workflow.

+It assumes zero knowledge of LLMs, prompting and audio models, everything is covered in their respective notebooks.

+#### Outline:

+Requirements: GPU server or an API provider for using 70B, 8B and 1B Llama models.

+Note: For our GPU Poor friends, you can also use the 8B and lower models for the entire pipeline.
+There is no strong recommendation.
+The pipeline below is what worked best on first few tests.
+You should try and see what works best for you!

-Here is the outline:
+Here is the current outline:

 - Step 1: Pre-process PDF: Use `Llama-3.2-1B` to pre-process and save a PDF
 - Step 2: Transcript Writer: Use `Llama-3.1-70B` model to write a podcast transcript from the text